kevingeo971/GAN-Logo-/README.md

 # GAN-Logo-
-Using GANS to create Logos
+Using Generative Adverserial Networks to create Logos.

 This is a project which involves training different GANS to generate LOGOs.
 The various methods that were tried out were :
 - Gradient Penalty